K4ryuu/K4ryuu/README.md

 * DevOps Engineer
 * You can find my projects worldwide on CS:GO/TF2 (mostly) servers or at bigger companies (softwares mostly)
-* Private requests are accepted through Discord or Email
+* Private requests are accepted through Discord or Email.
+(SourcePawn or Software)

 ### Contact